Azure (SSO) to Snowflake

 Warning

 Go back to the application's SAML-based Sign-on page, scroll down to the SAML Certificates section.
 Download the Federation Metadata XML.
-We will use this file in our Snowflake steps.
+We will use this file in our Snowflake steps later.

 Add users